-10.5 E. Estimate of Retirement Benefits sheet will be included with the information sent to enable the individual to obtain an approximate calculation of the increased benefits they are able to purchase.
-Appendix page 59.
+11.4.1 D. Estimate of Retirement Benefits sheet will be included with the information sent to enable the individual to obtain an approximate calculation of the increased benefits they are able to purchase.
+Page 74 in the appendix.

-11. Step Five - Processing the returned offers and forms
+12. Step Five- Processing the returned offer and forms

-When the forms are returned within the six-month deadline, then the employer needs to process them.
-Sort then out into the types of membership of Teachers Pension and process.
-Completed forms Education 1 (the questionnaire), Form 1 and Education 3 must be sent to Capita Teachers' Pensions, Mowden Hall, Darlington, DL3 9EE.
+When the forms are returned within the six-month deadline, then the institution needs to process them.
+Sort them out into the types of membership of Teachers Pension and process.
+Completed forms 1 (the questionnaire), Form 1 and Education Form 3 must be sent to Capita Teachers' Pensions, Mowden Hall, Darlington, DL3 9EE

-11.1 Active member
+12.1.1 Active member

-11.1.1 Lump sum payment
+Lump sum payment

 If the individual is not purchasing the whole amount but part of their service, go back to the Model Settlement and if you have saved an individual copy for each member then open it.
 Remember to change from the 'initial quotation' to 'follow-up query', to enable you to input the new data.
 Input the part purchase option and print off a copy of this form and add this to their file.

-If the individual is purchasing the full period or part of the period by lump sum payment, send all information to Teachers Pension with copies of their file.
+If the individual is purchasing the full period or part of the period by lump sum payment, then you need to complete the receipt for the cheque and send it to the individual for their claim for tax relief.
+Page 74 in the appendix.
+Send all information to Teachers Pension with copies of their file.
 At the same time confirm this with the individual.